kszenes/tocPDF/README.md

 # tocPDF
 ![Tests](https://github.com/kszenes/tocPDF/actions/workflows/python-app.yml/badge.svg)

-This project was created due to the lack of outlines included with most digital PDFs of textbooks.
+This project was created due to the frequent lack of outlines included with most digital PDFs of textbooks.
-This command line tools aims at resolving this by automatically generating the missing outline based on the table of contents.
+This command line tools aims at resolving this by automatically generating the missing outline based on the table of contents contained at the beginning of the book.

 https://github.com/user-attachments/assets/d73711d9-c236-4716-8dba-dfb4c0851722